 There’s no doubt that social media is beneficial to brands.
 However, the correlation between social SEO, social signals, and SEO is confusing, to say the least.
 Just do a quick search on whether social media signals are a ranking factor on Google, and you'll get mixed signals.

 Google itself doesn’t provide a clear roadmap on this.
-But with that said, a good portion of digital marketing strategists and SEO experts would agree that social signals impact search rankings to some degree.
+But with that said, a good portion of digital marketing strategists and SEO company would agree that social signals impact search rankings to some degree.
 It might not be direct, but it's there.

 Below, we’ll discuss some key benefits you get when you integrate social media into your SEO strategy: